international-orienteering-federation/equipment-examinations/2024-03-02/README.md

 According to the [Sportident documentation](https://docs.sportident.com/user-guide/en/airplus_system.html#_beacon_mode):

-> In orienteering, Punching mode is recommended for all controls.
+> In orienteering, **Punching mode** is recommended for all controls.
 The SIAC registers the time and station’s code number when it enters the station’s active field.
 The SIAC’s feedback signals stay active while the SIAC stays in the station’s active area.
 >
-> In Timing mode, the punching time of the SIAC will be recorded at the maximal field strength.
+> In **Timing mode**, the punching time of the SIAC will be recorded at the maximal field strength.
 This method enables exact timing at START, FINISH (for any sport) or at every CONTROL point (for sports with different stages for example MTB Enduro).
 SIAC only provides a feedback after the athlete with the SIAC has left the field with a short flash and beep.
 >
 > Because of the SIAC’s late feedback in timing mode we recommend using an AIR+ Signal Indicator for testing purposes.